-When you consider the overall cost of this RV road trip, we still think it’s great value compared to air travel, hotels or Airbnbs, and potentially a rental car for three and a half months.
+When you consider the overall cost of this RV trip to Florida and 15 other states, we still think it’s great value compared to air travel, hotels or Airbnbs, and potentially a rental car for three and a half months.
 Especially when you consider all the freedom and flexibility offered by having your home on wheels with you everywhere you go.
 It’s a great way to travel and even ‘try before you buy’ an RV.

 Summary Recap and What's Next

 We had a great time on our winter RV trip.
 It was awesome to connect with our RV community, attend the Florida RV Supershow, meet up with RVing friends and do some more exploring.
 It was great to avoid an unusually cold winter back in Colorado.
 Plus, our new puppy Sunny had the opportunity to be exposed to all kinds of experiences and socialization while still young.
 This is proving to make him a very adaptable dog.
 And of course, it was nice to be able to just be outdoors a whole lot more, put in a lot of biking miles, and enjoy warm, pleasant weather all winter long.